-Dr Greenwood has a joint appointment with CSIRO Agriculture Flagship where he leads a new, major research initiative on efficiency at pasture.
-This project area is focussed on the use of real-time sensors and wireless sensor networks to enhance efficiency and productivity at pasture.
-His work is also focused on development livestock phenomics facilities in commercial grazing environments to support the use of genetic and genomic enhanced selection programs, and improvements in the precision of livestock management including input data for prediction and simulation models.
+Dr Greenwood has a joint appointment with CSIRO Agriculture where he leads a major new research initiative on efficiency at pasture.
+This project area is focussed on the use wireless sensor networks to measure intake of pasture and enhance productivity and efficiency of grazing livestock.
+His work is also focused on development of livestock phenomics facilities in commercial grazing environments to support the use of genetic and genomic enhanced selection programs, and improvements in the precision of livestock and pasture management including input data for prediction and simulation models.

 Dr Greenwood has headed NSW DPIs research efforts on “Biological validation and gene expression underpinning gene discovery for beef yield and quality characteristics” and “Regulation of growth, carcass composition and beef quality” within the Australian Beef Cooperative Research Centres (Beef CRCs).
 His research team has undertaken extensive work on long-term consequences of fetal and neonatal growth and nutrition in ruminants, and he has contributed to research programs on temperament and stress in relation to productivity, efficiency and meat quality.
 His team also undertakes research on cellular development of muscle in meat producing species.

-Dr Greenwood recently presented the McClymont Lecture of the Australian Society of Animal Production.
-He was a co-recipient of an Australian Research Council Eureka Prize for Research by an Interdisciplinary Team, within the Meat Standards Australia (MSA) Pathways Team for his research in the Beef CRCs.
-He was a member of the ARC/NH&MRC Research Network on Genes and Environment in Development, and was recently invited into the International College of Gravida.
-He is regularly invited to present his research on early-life development at international conferences and symposia.
+Dr Greenwood was a co-recipient of an Australian Research Council Eureka Prize for Research by an Interdisciplinary Team, within the Meat Standards Australia (MSA) Pathways Team for his gene marker and developmental studies within the Beef CRCs.
+He presented the McClymont Lecture of the Australian Society of Animal Production, and was a member of the ARC/NH&MRC Research Network on Genes and Environment in Development and the International College of Gravida.
+He is regularly invited to present his research at international conferences and symposia.

-Greenwood PL, Cafe LM, McIntyre BM, Geesink GH, Thompson JM, Polkinghorn R, Pethick DW and RobinsonDL (2013) Molecular value predictions: associations with beef quality, carcass, production, behaviour, carcass and efficiency phenotypes in Brahman cattle.
-Journal of Animal Science 91:5912-5925.
+Greenwood PL, Cafe LM, McIntyre BM, Geesink GH, Thompson JM, Polkinghorn R, Pethick DW and RobinsonDL (2013) Molecular value predictions: associations with beef quality, carcass, production, behavior, and efficiency phenotypes in Brahman cattle.
+Journal of Animal Science 91:5912-5925

 Robinson DL, Cafe LM and Greenwood PL (2013) Developmental programming in cattle: Consequences for growth, efficiency, carcass, muscle and beef quality characteristics.
 Journal of Animal Science 91:1428-1442 [Invited Review]